-- Periodic meetings of the GA - Periodic meetings of the STIM together with all consortium members - Periodic meetings of the DEM together with all consortium members - Individual working meetings of members of each WP - Individual working meetings of members of each WG together with the STIM - Phone and e-mail interchanges (day to day cooperative working infrastructure)
+- Periodic meetings of the GA. - Periodic meetings of the STIM together with all consortium members. - Periodic meetings of the DEM together with all consortium members. - Individual working meetings of members of each WP. - Individual working meetings of technical meetings together with the STIM. - Phone and e-mail interchanges (day to day cooperative working infrastructure).

 The PC is and will be in a day-by-day communication and have the duty to communicate on a systematic and frequent basis.
-All ordinary messages related to a certain work package will be communicated among all partners involved in that work package.
+All ordinary messages related to a certain work package are communicated among all partners.
 Any special issues or problems rising within a WP are going to be forwarded to the WP leader and to the GA members.
 Obviously, this formal and detailed hierarchical communication flow, does not exclude by any means ad hoc direct communication between any partner participants, whenever this is important for the project success.
 The experience in running research projects and having previously worked together successfully and with good relationships almost ensures the avoidance of problems regarding communication and information flow along the development of the SENTINEL project.